keepiru/dash-kitten/README.md

 This is designed to receive data over CAN BUS from a MegaSquirt and present it on a Nextion LCD display.

-It also allows you to use the Arduino's analog-in pins as extra analog inputs for the MegaSquirt.
+It also allows you to:
+* use the Arduino's analog-in pins as extra analog inputs for the MegaSquirt
+* Drive warning LEDs / idiot lights from the Arduino

 ## Requirements
 This software is designed for: